LiliaFramework/Lilia/docs/docs/libraries/lia.logger.md

 ## Overview

 The logger library writes structured log entries to files and the console.
 It tracks important gameplay events for later auditing or debugging.
+All log entries are also saved in the `lia_logs` database table which stores the current gamemode, log category, message text, character ID and SteamID when available.

 ---